arturbartecki/skygate-challenge-chapter-1/README.md

         - http://127.0.0.1:8000/api/exam/exam-tasks/1/ - returns details of exam task with id=1 .
 Owner can update and delete object
         - http://127.0.0.1:8000/api/exam/exam-tasks/1/answer - allows student to pass an answer to exam task
         - http://127.0.0.1:8000/api/exam/exam-tasks/1/sheet - returns list of tasks assigned to exam_sheet with id=1

+**Alternative way of starting app.**
+If you can't use Docker, or Docker settings doesn't work on your machine you can run project in few steps:
+1. Create virtualenv with python 3.6+
+2. In repository's main folder run: pip install -r requirements.txt
+3. Go to src folder
+4. Run commands:
+- python manage.py migrate
+- python manage.py loaddata basefixture.json &&
+- python manage.py runserver